sharlenewongly/psychic-dollop/README.md

 # psychic-dollop
-crm tool for event management
+Creating a CRM tool for event management so that automation can be achieved with minimum effort.